andreivisan/hudagents/README.md

 ## Future Versions

 - Google's Pregel algorithm to support vertex parallel execution and support cycles.
 At the moment we are using Kahn's algorithm for parallel processing as no loops are supported at the moment.
+(Or maybe just use explicit loop constructs).